 The Computing Curriculum will be delivered using the new Programmes of Study for Computing from National Curriculum 2014.
-The Development Matters and Early Learning Goals are followed to ensure continuity and progression from the Foundation Stage through to the National Curriculum.
 Computing will be taught both as a discrete subject and to enhance learning in other areas of the curriculum in a cross-curricular way, when the opportunity presents itself.